hand•writ•ing [hand-rahy-ting] noun

 Can You Imagine a World Without Handwriting?

 On January 23, 2012, researchers and education thought leaders convened in Washington D.C. for Handwriting in the 21st Century?
 An Educational Summit to discuss research and opinions regarding the role of handwriting instruction in the 21st century classroom.
 (Watch videos of the researchers' presentations to learn more.)
-Now, just over a year later, a major shift in focus about the role of handwriting instruction in 21st century schools has occurred since the Summit.
+Since the Summit, a major shift in focus has occurred about the importance of this foundational skill for today's students.
 New developments, both nationally and regionally, include the following:

 - The National Association of State Boards of Education (NASBE) released a policy update in September of 2012 that examined the role of handwriting and its instruction in schools today.
 The update also carefully examined the pros and cons of the debate, particularly in light of research.